LucasPDiniz/RecoveringDeletedFiles-Forensics/README.md

   <img width="400" height="180" src="./img/5.png">
 </p>

-# What we need? :smirk:
+# What will we use :question:

 * In our study we will use 2 programs, one to create an image of the target disk and the other to analyze this data.